 My grandfather Harry Ladehoff, keeper of the Old Guard, wore bow ties and drank manhattans.
 He only drank them on special occasions and usually ordered a double—guaranteeing a certain level of buttoned-up jollyness by the end of a birthday or the Fourth of July.
 Born in 1901, he entered into his drinking prime (his 20s) with truly terrible timing.

 Prohibition fundamentally altered the way Americans thought about and consumed alcohol.
-And the manhattan cocktail, the eponymous tipple of the United States’ liveliest hub for business, immigrants, and organized crime, was one of its prime targets.
-Manhattan was New York City, and its namesake cocktail was one of the first of its kind.
+And the manhattan cocktail—the eponymous tipple of the United States’ liveliest hub for business, immigrants, and organized crime—was one of its prime targets.
 Through the 1800s to that fateful day in 1919 known as the start of Prohibition, it had been made one way and one way only: rye, sweet vermouth, bitters.

 Somewhere around the 1900s, the introduction of maraschino cherries changed a lot—including cocktails and making sundaes … better, somehow?
 They also made a lasting appearance in the manhattan.
 And then bourbon entered the picture, too.

 The De-Evolution of New York’s Most Popular Drink

 Booze in America was likely terrible during Prohibition (and, arguably, for a long, long time to come, up until rather recently), and fruits like the maraschino cherry were the perfect way to disguise the taste.
 This is why the old-fashioned was thus desecrated for years to come; the manhattan suffered a similar fate.